 Several Input/Output Control Systems are available with DOS, providing macros to handle the following types of I/O: consecutive processing of tape or disk files, indexed sequential access method (for either random or sequential processing of sequentially organized disk files), direct access method (for randomly organized disk files), MICR or OCR input, and telecommunications.
-DOS provides two distinct types of communications support: the Basic Telecommunications Access Method (BTAM), which performs basic line and message control functions, and the Queued Telecommunications Access Method (QTAM), which extends the techniques of IBM's logical Input/Output Control Systems into the communications environment.
-BTAM requires a minimum of 24K bytes of core storage, while QTAM requires at least 65K bytes.
+DOS provides two distinct types of communications support: the Basic Telecommunications Access Method (BTAM), which performs basic line and message control functions, and the Queued Telecommunications Access Method (QTAM), which extends the techniques of IBM's logical Input/ Output Control Systems into the communications environment.
+BTAM requires a minimum of 24K bytes.